PostHog/posthog.com/contents/blog/best-hipaa-compliant-ab-testing-tools.md

   - Privacy
 ---

-What do Google Optimize, [Optimizely](/blog/posthog-vs-optimizely), Convert, Webtrends Optimize and Splitbee have in common?
+What do Google Optimize, [Optimizely](/blog/posthog-vs-optimizely), Convert, and Webtrends Optimize have in common?

 1. They're popular A/B testing tools
-2. None of them are HIPAA compliant
+2. None of them are HIPAA-compliant

 Anyone who develops a healthcare product or app will be painfully familiar with this problem.
 Most of the mainstream tools either won't support you, or will charge you a fortune to agree to signing a BAA (Business Associate Agreement).

 While it's tempting to make do without experimentation capability in your stack, that's a mistake.
 It's nearly impossible to eliminate second- and third-order effects without a robust testing system, and a good testing product will allow you to target specific user properties, so you get actionable results.

-In this guide we'll outline your best options for HIPAA-compliant A/B testing, and the requirements for remaining HIPAA-compliant while using these and other analytics tools.

-## HIPAA compliance in A/B testing
+## HIPAA explained

-Within HIPAA, you need to follow the [Privacy Rule](https://www.hhs.gov/ocr/privacy/hipaa/administrative/privacyrule/index.html) and the [Security Rule](https://www.hhs.gov/ocr/privacy/hipaa/administrative/securityrule/index.html).
-Breaching either can result in hefty financial penalties, but for the sake of this guide we're mostly interested in the how the Privacy Rule impacts analytics and A/B testing.
+HIPAA requires you to comply with the [Privacy Rule](https://www.hhs.gov/ocr/privacy/hipaa/administrative/privacyrule/index.html) and the [Security Rule](https://www.hhs.gov/ocr/privacy/hipaa/administrative/securityrule/index.html).
+Breaching either can result in hefty financial penalties, but for the sake of this guide we're mostly interested in how the Privacy Rule impacts analytics and A/B testing.

 Within the Privacy Rule framework, there are three different ways to comply with HIPAA when adopting user analytics and experimentation tools: